tektechnologies/Instructor-Prep/301/week_2/class-07/README.md

 # Good Day Happy Friday

-**You Made It to Tuesday**
----

-## This has been a big week, thumbs up/down how are you feeling about this week

-## Lecture Outline

-### Warm-Up

-### Shred Talk

-### Code Review

-### Code Review / Rebuild / Review

-### Promises and Async

-### 3rd Party APIs

-- ## First Hour

 - Warm-Up Exercise Java
 - What does our code do?
 - Type Specification.
 - .methods are quite semantic. put() add()
 - <> are type brackets, which may determine the type. like integer or string.
 - so in our list we will have ints, once we populate the arraylist.
 - Java is a compiled language, so it builds itself and turns itself into machine code and will then will execute.
 If the code doesnt compile it will not run.
 - the new arraylist is empty, in java we have reflexive types in java a list of integers, the arraylist will inherit integer, so it is implied.
 - Hash Map, in javascipt is like an object, which are always key value pairs where the key is a type string, with Hash map your keys can be any value, could be cat.
 - the put allows us to put a key value pair in the map.
 - When they recieve the incrementing values tally.get(key) will update the counter
 - Our random is pretty much like javascript
 - system.out.println..
 Is like javascript console.log
 - variables, if else, is just like JS, string concatination and type coersion is like JS as well.
 - Java is a clean language.
 - it is not a scripting language.
 - the Main, method is like the index.html in a website.
 - the program will look for and find the Main to run it,
 - Another thing is that the class has to have the same name as the file.

-# Lets talk server
+## Lets talk server

 - Today we will not add to much new to our servers.